-BMC School Activity Cards
+BMC School Climbing Activity Packs

-The BMC has developed some Climbing Activity Packs for Schools to help teachers and teaching assistants to develop climbing at their schools.
+The BMC has developed some Climbing Activity Packs for schools to help teachers and teaching assistants to develop climbing at their schools.
 They offer guidance on competencies for people supervising sessions, opportunities climbing can offer, a set of activities which can be run on a low level traverse wall and advice on progressing into other climbing walls, clubs and competitions.

 If you'd like a pack sent out they cost £15 or £12 for BMC members and can be ordered through the BMC shop HERE